 The impact of debt on your mental health and how to get help

-In light of Mental Health awareness week this week (13th-19th May 2019), I thought it would be interesting to look at the relationship between money and mental health.
-This year's theme for the Mental Health awareness campaign is body image - how we think and feel about our bodies.
+In light of Mental Health awareness week this week (18th-24th May 2020), I thought it would be interesting to look at the relationship between money and mental health.
+This year's theme for the Mental Health awareness campaign is kindness.

 How is your mental health affected by being in debt?